Orlando City vs. New York City FC | 2017 MLS Match Preview

 - Int’l Duty: none

-- Injury Report: Cristian Higuita (groin), Rafael Ramos (hamstrings), Kevin Alston (hamstring)
+- Injury Report: Tony Rocha (quad strain), Cristian Higuita (groin), Rafael Ramos (hamstrings), Kevin Alston (hamstring)

 Projected starting XI (4-4-2): Joe Bendik — Donny Toia, Jonathan Spector, Jose Aja, PC — Antonio Nocerino, Will Johnson, Matias Perez-Garcia, Kaka — Carlos Rivas, Cyle Larin